KyleAvalani/478homelessdrugs/README.md

 A written, non-technical description of our project.

 ### What is the purpose of your research project?
-The purpose of our project is to analyze any possible links between overdose deaths and homeless populations in WA state.
+The purpose of our project is to analyze the links between overdose and homeless populations in WA state.
+We will determine whether the conditions of homelessness (such as sheltered, unsheltered, and being a veteran) correlates to the prevalence of overdoses across each county.

 ### What other research has been done in this area?
 Make sure to include 3+ links to related works.